-Carefully read these guidelines, the County's Ethics Policy, General Employee Professional Standards: Conduct, the Equal Employment Opportunity Policy and the Harassment and Workplace Violence Policy and ensure your postings are consistent with these policies.
+Carefully read these guidelines, the County's Ethics Policy, Standards of Conduct, the Equal Employment Opportunity Policy and the Harassment and Workplace Violence Policy and ensure your postings are consistent with these policies.
 Postings that include unlawful discriminatory remarks, harassment and threats of violence or other unlawful conduct will not be tolerated and may subject you to discipline up to and including termination.